rkg266/MishneLab_Renu/README.md

-# Application and validation of LSSC for mulitmodal imaging data - Calclium and fMRI
+# Validation of LSSC algorithm for mulitmodal imaging data - Calclium and fMRI